shashichander009/shashichander009/README.md

 ### 💡 Passion

 I'm driven by the challenge of crafting **robust, reliable, and scalable systems** that power India’s digital economy.
-I enjoy solving real-world fintech problems at scale — from APIs to ledgers.

 ---